HTML5 Placeholder Attribute

 Placeholder

 Placeholder text is a short example or hint text that is shown in a form field when the field is unfocused and has no input from the user.
-Designers like to use placeholders to make forms smaller, as smaller things appear to be simpler.

 While the adding & removing of placeholder text on field focus has long been accomplished through JavaScript, there is now a placeholder attribute in the HTML5 working draft.
 Most modern browsers support the placeholder attribute and will automatically add/replace the placeholder text.
 They will also automatically exclude the placeholder from being sent when the form is submitted.
 However, versions of Internet Explorer prior to IE10 do not support the attribute.

-<input type='text' name='email' placeholder='Email Address'/>
+<input type='text' name='email' placeholder='Email Address'>

 Supporting Older Browsers

-// placeholder polyfill
+// A jQuery based placeholder polyfill

 $(document).ready(function(){